Can sheep’s wool deter slugs and snails?

-Furthermore, the wool in the beds serves as a protection against dehydration, since the pellets and the mats become a kind of mulch.
+Furthermore, the wool will serve as a protection against dehydration and as a sort of mulch/weed barrier.

 Products and Prices

-The price of sheep’s wool pellets fluctuates relatively high.
+The price of sheep’s wool pellets tends to fluctuate a lot.

-One famous product has the name “slug gone.”
+One product goes by the name ‘Slug Gone’.

 Some further slug control methods:

 |Copper Mesh Fence||Slug Fence Set: For 6m²||Slug Collars|

 |More information on Amazon||More information on Amazon (Europe)||More information on Amazon (Europe)|

 Did you find what you were looking for?